ana1maria1martinescu/firstTEST/README.md

 # firstTEST
-let s see if some day i can get money aut of this
+let s see if some day i can get money out of this